-Vodafone India, India’s No. 2 carriers, is also planning to make similar moves in the coming days in a bid to be “in line with the market trend,” a person familiar with the matter told ET.
+Vodafone India, India’s No. 2 carrier, is also planning to make similar moves in the coming days to be “in line with the market trend,” a person familiar with the matter told ET.
 A Vodafone India spokesperson declined to comment on the matter.

-Last week, No. 3 telco Idea Cellular had also slashed effective data rates by offering up to 45% more data benefits for its prepaid users in India who use less than 1GB, as incumbent telcos stepped up their efforts to attract new users and ring-fence existing data customers ahead of Jio’s 4G services launch widely expected next month.
+Last week, No. 3 telco Idea Cellular also slashed effective data rates by offering up to 45% more data benefits for its prepaid users in India who use less than 1GB.
+This move was part of incumbent telcos’ efforts to attract new users and ring-fence existing data customers ahead of Jio’s 4G services launch, widely expected next month.

 “These refreshed data packs will help drive consumption and boost the uptake of mobile internet in the country,” Ajai Puri, Director – Operations (India & South Asia), market leader Bharti Airtel said.